tendermint/tendermint/docs/tendermint-core/p2p/peer_manager.md

-The peer manager implements the connection policy for the node, based on the configuration provided by the operators, the current state of the connections reported by the [Router](./router.md), and the set of known candidate peers.
+The peer manager implements the connection policy for the node, based on the configuration provided by the operators, the current state of the connections reported by the [`Router`](./router.md), and the set of known candidate peers.

+This document uses *candidate peer* to refer to the information about a node in the network, namely its unique identifier and one or more network addresses.
+This information can be manually configured by the node operator (e.g., via `PersistentPeers` parameter) or can be obtained via the Peer-Exchange Protocol (PEX), which feeds the peer manager with discovered peers' information.

 ## Connection policy